-Attention to detail is a sought after trait.
+Attention to detail is a sought-after trait.
 But why?
 What are the advantages of this skill?
 People who have a keen eye for the finer points offer the following benefits:

 Possessing strong attention to detail will make you a valuable asset on any team.
 However, like any skill, it’s not always positive.
 People who are always zoned in on details can fall into several pitfalls, including:

-Even so, the benefits of a high attention to detail outweigh the potential disadvantages for many roles.
+Even so, the benefits of high attention to detail outweigh the potential disadvantages for many roles.
 Plus, simply being aware of these drawbacks can help detail-oriented people navigate around them.

 You forgot to include the attachment with your email.
 You answered some questions, but not all of them.
 You showed up at the meeting on time, but you forgot to bring the resources you were supposed to hand out.